 Liz Lathan, CMP is a corporate event and experiential marketer who's obsessed with applying modern marketing principles to a segment of the marketing industry that has historically been an afterthought.
-The executive vice president of global events at Haute Dokimazo, Liz has led event marketing strategy and teams at Fortune 500 companies and consults with small and medium businesses on how to optimize their events within their broader marketing program.
+The chief experience officer at Haute Companies, Liz has led event marketing strategy and teams at Fortune 500 companies and consults with small and medium businesses on how to optimize their events within their broader marketing program.

 How To Pick The Right Type of Event

 As event professionals, we know that face-to-face learning and networking is the difference-maker in advancing your knowledge and your career.
 But with limited time and limited professional development budget, how can you prioritize one over the other?